 The Fair Labor Standards Act (“FLSA”) describes how most employers must compensate their employees for hours worked.
 The FLSA generally requires employers to pay overtime compensation to employees who work over 40 hours in a workweek, unless an exemption applies to the employee's duties and the employee is paid the required minimum salary for all hours worked in a week.
 The Department of Labor has proposed regulations to the FLSA to require overtime compensation for more employees.

-Currently to satisfy the salary basis test, employers must pay an employee at least $455 per week (which is $23,660 annually) as a salary for all work performed in a week.
+Currently to satisfy the salary basis test, employers must pay an employee at least $684 per week (which is $35,568 annually) as a salary for all work performed in a week.
 This means that the employee’s salary cannot be docked for partial-day absences except in limited circumstances.
 (Otherwise the employee is essentially paid on an hourly basis.)
-Under the duties test, the majority of an employee’s duties must be exempt Executive, Administrative, or Professional work, or certain types of outside sales or high-level computer work. .
+Under the duties test, the majority of an employee’s duties must be exempt Executive, Administrative, or Professional work, or certain types of outside sales or high-level computer work.

 Because of the complexity of the federal and state laws covering payment of wages to employees, employers are often confused and do not act in compliance with the law.
-As a result, consultation with a qualified attorney knowledgeable in federal and state law is an essential first step to ensuring compliance.
+As a result, consultation with a qualified attorney knowledgeable in federal and state employment law and litigation is an essential first step to ensuring compliance.

 Non-competes are disfavored by the law in most states, including Virginia, Maryland, and D.C.
 They generally run counter to the prevailing public policy in favor of free and open competition.
 Nevertheless, non-competes are valid and enforceable if they are supported by a legitimate business interest of the employer and are narrowly tailored to protect that interest.
 As a result, a non-compete should never be offered or signed without first obtaining legal advice from experienced counsel.

 For nurses and other medical staff, many hospitals have grievance and appeal procedures that allow them to challenge disciplinary actions or termination.
 These procedures vary but may give medical staff the opportunity to select a person or panel to appeal to and even present evidence and witnesses in their defense.
 In addition to these special protections, medical professionals also may make use of the civil rights laws and protections available to non-medical employees.
 Having skilled employment law counsel is critical to success in the process.

 This website is for informational purposes only.
 Using this site or communicating with Jeffrey L. Rhodes through this site does not form an attorney/client relationship.
 This site is legal advertising.

 Copyright © 2020 Jeffrey L. Rhodes - All Rights Reserved.